varnishcache/varnish-cache/doc/sphinx/installation/platformnotes.rst

 If you are running on 64bit OpenVZ (or Parallels VPS), you must reduce the maximum stack size before starting Varnish.

-The default allocates to much memory per thread, which will make Varnish fail as soon as the number of threads (traffic) increases.
+The default allocates too much memory per thread, which will make Varnish fail as soon as the number of threads (traffic) increases.

 Reduce the maximum stack size by running::